The Most Beautiful Lake District Villages You Need to Visit

 Here you can find the largest lakes in England, as well as Scafell Pike, the tallest mountain in England.
 The Lake District is also home to a large number of charming villages and small hamlets, all of which are surrounded by serene landscapes in enviable locations.

-To inspire your trip to the north of England, here are the most beautiful Lake District villages that you need to visit.
+To inspire your trip to this popular national park, here are some of the most beautiful Lake District villages that you need to visit.

 1. Kendal